Disabled children v Secretary of State for Education and Chancellor of the Exchequer

 What has ALLFIE’s contribution been?

-What does ALLFIE want to achieve from the court case?
+What outcome would ALLFIE like to see from the court case?

 We want the court to make an explicit declaration that the Government’s inadequate SEND funding allocation policy is unlawful because there is a shortfall in securing the SEND provisions that disabled pupils require to flourish within mainstream education on a par with their non-disabled peers.